MobilityData/gtfs-validator/RULES.md

 #### DuplicateRouteNameNotice

-All routes should have different `routes.route_long_name` - if two `routes.route_long_name` are the same, and the two routes belong to the same agency, a notice is generated.

-Note that there may be valid cases where routes may have the same `routes.route_long_name` and this notice can be ignored.
-For example, routes may have the same `routes.route_long_name` if they serve difference areas.
-However, they must not be different trips of the same route or different directions of the same route - these cases should always have unique `routes.route_long_name`.

-All routes should have different `routes.route_short_name` - if two `routes.route_short_name` are the same, and the two routes belong to the same agency, a notice is generated.
+All routes of the same `route_type` with the same `agency_id` should have unique combinations of `route_short_name` and `route_long_name`.

-Note that there may be valid cases where routes may have the same `routes.route_short_name` and this notice can be ignored.
-For example, routes may have the same routes.route_short_name if they serve difference areas.
-However, they must not be different trips of the same route or different directions of the same route - these cases should always have unique `routes.route_short_name`.
+Note that there may be valid cases where routes have the same short and long name, e.g., if they serve difference areas.
+However, different directions must be modeled as the same route.

-The same combination of `route_short_name` and `route_long_name` should not be used for more than one route.

 ##### References:
 * [routes.txt specification](http://gtfs.org/reference/static/#routestxt)